 If you've read our "How the VCE works: Understanding Victoria's Year 12 ATAR system" article, you might recall that there are quite a few options when it comes to Maths subjects.

 There are 5 different maths subjects available at the VCE level.
-However only 3 of these are offered at Year 12 (Units 3 and 4).
+However, only 3 of these are offered in Year 12 (Units 3 and 4).

 - Foundation Mathematics (Units 1 and 2)